Beyond the White Coat Podcast

 Season 1: Academic Medicine on the Front-lines of COVID-19

-Health care professionals in academic medicine are on the front-lines of the coronavirus, besieged with an influx of patients, personal protective equipment shortages, and shifting care guidance.
+Health care professionals in academic medicine are on the front lines of the coronavirus, besieged with an influx of patients, personal protective equipment shortages, and shifting care guidance.
 In this inaugural season, listeners will hear from providers, researchers, and industry experts about how they are responding to the crisis while examining the ongoing, difficult conversations around clinical care, education, policy, and research.
+Access all episodes below.

 Season 1 Episodes